CULTIVATING CHANGE

 Evidence from around the world has shown that agroecological transitions result in a cascade of positive results, from stable yields, crop resilience, and higher incomes for farmers, fishers, and food producers to improved nutrition, food security and sovereignty, and enhanced biodiversity.

-Despite this potential, industrial-, energy-, and fossil fuel–intensive food systems are exacerbating climate change.
+Despite this potential, industrial-, energy-, and fossil fuel–intensive food systems are exacerbating the climate crisis.
 Food systems account for one-third of greenhouse gas emissions and at least 15% of fossil fuel use.
 The fossil fuel industry is investing heavily in petrochemicals to perpetuate the dependence on food systems.

 A collaborative of 25 philanthropic partners, and growing, aims to leverage investments to unlock new funding and financial flows to accelerate the transition to regenerative and agroecological practices.